Film / Witchfinder General

 - Straw Hypocrite: Hopkins is portrayed as a Manipulative Bastard who claims to be a strongly principled Puritan, but is simply using it as a ruse to get the town's people's trust as a stepping stone from going through their hearts to get to their wallets.

 - Torture Porn: The film was considered to be this when first released, and is still disturbing today.
+The director Michael Reeves disagreed strongly when critics brought this up, and he especially resented when the playwright Alan Bennett said that he felt the film's violence should have been offset with comic relief:

 - Very Loosely Based on a True Story: Apart from the character of Hopkins and some of his torture techniques, all of the film is fictitious.